yosemitebandit/vebsite/content/notes/opencv-in-python.md

 date = "2013-04-01T13:00:00-08:00"
 thumbnail = ""
-title = "getting started with OpenCV in Python" location = "" tags = ["python", "ocr", "drafts"]
+title = "getting started with OpenCV in Python" location = "SF" tags = ["python"]

 +++

 I had a hard time training tesseract 3.02.02 for the [mtrrdr](/mtrrdr) OCR project so I've decided to try some options with [OpenCV](http://opencv.org/) and [SciPy](http://www.scipy.org/).
 I was interested in testing the ideas posted [here](http://stackoverflow.com/questions/9413216/simple-digit-recognition-ocr-in-opencv-python) and [here](http://opencvpython.blogspot.com/2012/12/k-means-clustering-2-working-with-scipy.html)